 The terrorist attack in Manchester yesterday was shocking, sickening, saddening and, frankly, very deeply depressing.
 This is saying something given that I think most of us are generally quite numb to the all-too-common-terror of our days.

 Consequently, we don’t know (or exercise) our rightful place as intercessors: prayer (and resulting practical service) that intentionally enters into the devastation of those whose lives have been torn apart by life-shattering events – mourning with those who mourn.
-This is why I tweeted recently,

 We Struggle to Comprehend

 With that said, in watching some of the TV news broadcasts covering yesterday’s events, including Theresa May’s initial address outside 10DS yesterday morning, I felt that there was a different level of shock, anger and incredulity compared with other attacks recently.
 (This is exactly what the attackers intended you may well argue).

 Mrs May said,